-Next, peel them and slice them in half length-ways and then each half into thirds, creating six little wedges from each egg.
+Next, peel them and slice them in half length-ways and then each half into thirds, length-ways, creating six little wedges from each egg.
 Leave them aside for now.

 Under a medium grill (broiler) cook the streaky bacon until it’s crisp and then slice it into 2 cm strips.
-(If using middle or shoulder bacon, cut or pull off the rind and then roughly chop it into 2 cm pieces.)
+(If using middle or shoulder bacon, cut or pull off the rind and roughly chop it into 2 cm pieces.)

 I toast the almonds to bring out their nutty flavour and to help them stay crunchy in a wet salad.
 So place an oven rack in the centre of the oven and turn it to 160°C fan/convection oven or 180°C conventional oven, on bake.

 Spread the almonds on a baking tray and once the oven is up to ‘temp’ pop them in for 3 minutes.
 Take them out, toss them around and place them back in for a further 3 minutes or until they are around two shades darker than raw.

 You can just leave them on top of the oven to cool down for now.